iurshina/FL-flask-maps/MONGO_DB_INTRO.md

 Both models have their strengths, and the choice between them depends on the specific requirements of your application and the nature of your data.

-Certainly!
-Here are some basic MongoDB shell commands that you can use in the `mongosh` shell to interact with a MongoDB database:

 ### Basic Operations:

 1. **Connect to MongoDB:**